A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Proof of Theorem

 By Assumption \ref{ass:reg}.5, we have

-The constants $(c,C,C',C_1)$ below are independent of $N$ but may take different values in different contexts.
+The constants $(c,C)$ below are independent of $n$ but may take different values in different contexts.
 We also note that, in this section, we do not require the null hypothesis to hold.
+We aim to bound the Kolmogorov distance between $\widehat{Q}^*(\beta_0)$ and $Q^*(\beta_0)$ given data $\mathcal D$, and the definitions of $\widehat{Q}^*(\beta_0)$ and $Q^*(\beta_0)$ can be found in \eqref{eq:Qhat*} and \eqref{eq:Q^*}, respectively.
+Further, define